-Filed: August 16, 2010 EB-2010-0002 Exhibit I Tab 6 Schedule 25 Page 1 of 1

-Building Owners and Managers Association (BOMA) INTERROGATORY #25 List 1 a) Please explain why the gross plant was significantly lower in each of 2009 and 2010 as compared to the Board approved levels.

-4.1 Are the amounts proposed for rate base in 2011 and 2012 appropriate?

-Ref: Exhibit D1, Tab 1, Schedule 1, Table 3 and Table 4

-b) Please explain why the accumulated depreciation in 2009 and 2010 was higher than the Board approved figures despite the lower gross plant in service.

-a) Gross plant was lower in 2009 and 2010 as compared to the Board approved levels due largely to lower in-service additions in both years.
-The shifts in planned inservice vis-à-vis Board Approved levels include the 500kV Bruce to Milton Double Circuit Line project (delays in approval and property rights issues), installation of static var compensators at Kirkland Lake TS, and the Orangeville TS air blast circuit breaker re-investment.

-b) Accumulated depreciation at the end of 2009 and 2010 was higher than the Board approved figures largely due to the cumulative effect of lower retirement levels in 2008, 2009 and 2010.
+Updated: September 17, 2010 EB-2010-0002 Exhibit I Tab 6 Schedule 25 Page 1 of 1 uilding Owners and Managers Association (BOMA) INTERROGATORY #25 List 1 terrogatory 4.1 Are the amounts proposed for rate base in 2011 and 2012 appropriate?
+Re f: Exhibit D1, Tab 1, Schedule 1, Table 3 and Table 4 , Please explain why the gross plant was significantly lower in each of 2009 and 2010 as npared to the Board approved levels.
+Please explain why the accumulated depreciation in 2009 and 2010 was higher than Board approved figures despite the lower gross plant in service.
+Re sponse a) Gross plant was lower in 2010 as compared to the Board approved levels by approximately \$290M due largely to lower additions to rate base in both years.
+The primary sources are: Roughly \$50M due to a change in the initial plan for partial in-service of Bruce to Milton in 2010 to a full in-service in 2012.
+Roughly \$45M due to the introduction of a strategic sourcing approach for power transformers, other power equipment and circuit breakers which delayed equipment acquisitions until the new strategy was implemented but will have ongoing benefit in reduced costs going forward.
+Roughly \$25M results from delays in station security improvements originally planned to address copper theft issues but the program scope was changed to a broader approach which included animal access prevention to reduce outages.
+Approximately \$25M due to delayed in-service of static var compensators at Kirkland Lake TS for land remediation work.
+Approximately \$20M of lower additions is contributed by the Cornerstone project which was brought in on time and under budget due to efficiencies.
+Roughly \$100M is due to an accounting error for the Hydro Quebec Interconnection resulting in double counting.
+The balance is mainly due to work redirection associated with emergency work issues. b) Accumulated depreciation at the end of 2009 and 2010 was higher than the Board approved figures largely due to the cumulative effect of lower retirement levels in 2008, 2009 and 2010.
 Depreciation for the period was actually lower mainly due to the lower in-service levels.